RapidCoders/Coding-Practice/DAY_2/Readme.md

 # Q1.
-Write a program which accept number from the user and check whether it is prime or not.
+Write a program which accept number from the user and return the addition of all it's digits.

-Input: 31\
+Input: 3458\
-Output: Is is a prime number.
+Output: 20

-Input: 20\
+Input: 52\
-Output: It is not a prime number.
+Output: 7

 **Author: Vaibhav**